 - Upset stomach or throwing up.

-- Take with or without food.
+- Give this drug with or without food.

-- Take off foil wrapper.
+- To use suppository, take off foil wrapper.

-- This drug is taken on an as needed basis.
-Do not take more often than told by the doctor.
+- This drug is given on an as needed basis.
+Do not give to your child more often than told by the doctor.

 - Store at room temperature.

 - Store in a dry place.
 Do not store in a bathroom.